jgerminario/upstarter/README.md

 # Upstarter

-Upstarter is your source for information about about the most up-and-coming startups.
+Upstarter is your source for information about up-and-coming startups.